8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 1. Export your Ghost content (Settings > Labs > Export)

-2. Import into Superblog
+2. Import into Superblog from Dashboard > Data

-3. Set up redirects from old URLs
+3. Set up redirects from any URLs that do change

 4. Verify your sitemap in Google Search Console